turlockmike/mcp-rand/README.md

    - "Analyze this position: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1"
    - "Show me the current position"
    - "What's the best move in this position?"
+   - "Look up this position in the masters database"
+   - "Show me master games from this position after 2000"
+   - "What are the most common moves played by masters in this position?"

 ## Need Help?